 The writers behind this newsletter.

-Prof. of church history at Southern Baptist Theological Seminary, Louisville, KY & at Heritage Seminary, Cambridge, ON; director of the Andrew Fuller Center for Baptist Studies; & visiting prof. of history at Redeemer University, Ancaster, ON.
+Prof. of church history at the Southern Baptist Theological Seminary, Louisville, KY; sessional prof. of history at Redeemer University, Ancaster, ON; & prof. of church history at Heritage Seminary, Cambridge, ON

 You can find recent issues that have been published by this newsletter on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.